How to Install a Tile Backsplash

 Time Required: Over 1 day

-Create a focal point between your cabinetry and countertop by tiling backsplash along the wall.
-Check out our tile options to browse through trends and gather ideas for your own do-it-yourself backsplash, and see below for a comprehensive guide on how to install backsplash tile.
+Create a focal point between your cabinetry and countertop by tiling a backsplash along the wall.
+Check out our tile options to browse through trends and gather ideas for your own do-it-yourself backsplash, then see below for a comprehensive guide on how to install a tile backsplash.

-- Thin-set mortars (we used FlexBond) require mixing, which will add time and labor to your project compared to a premixed product like SimpleSet.
-Many thin-set mortars have higher bond strengths and other benefits vs. premixed products.
+- Thin-set mortars require mixing, which will add time and labor to your project compared to a premixed product.
+Many thin-set mortars have higher bond strengths and other benefits versus premixed products.

 - Measure your wall to determine the amount of tile you need.
 If you only have one section to cover, multiply the width and height of the wall to get a square footage.
-The square footage determines how much tile is necessary for your new backsplash.
+The square footage determines how much tile is necessary for your tile backsplash installation.
+Proper measurements will help keep tile installation costs down.

 - Include an additional 10 percent of tile to fill any small gaps or use as replacements for damaged pieces.
 More calculation is required if you have walls with disproportionate sections, like the one shown in this guide.